ohhnate/UnityHelpers/README.md

 UnityHelpers is a public repository of scripts and tools for Unity game development.
 It contains a variety of helpful classes, extensions, and systems that are designed to make your Unity development process smoother and more efficient.
 Feel free to use it to streamline your workflow, improve the performance of your game, or simply learn new techniques and best practices.

 `Please note` that while the scripts and tools in this repository have been tested and are functional, some of them may not work as intended and may require modification to suit your specific needs.
-This repository is a work in progress and we are constantly adding new features and improving existing code.
+This repository is a work in progress and I am constantly adding new features and improving existing code.
 If you encounter any issues, please feel free to report them in the Issues section or submit a pull request to contribute to the project.

 ## Folder Structure